gannonh/pinit/README.md

 ### Pinning Items

-You can pin items in three ways:
+You can pin items in two ways:

 1. **Context Menu**: Right-click on a file or folder in the Explorer and select "Pin Item"
 2. **Keyboard Shortcut**: